 Most compromises exploit vulnerabilities with fixes already published, sometimes months old.
 Patching is not glamorous security; it is most of security.

 Set this reminder on WhatsAppTo set a server patching reminder on WhatsApp, text NagMeLater "Remind me on the second Tuesday of every month at 10am to patch and reboot the servers", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Second Tuesday tradition, or your own.